adryeeel/grokking-algorithms/01-introduction-to-algorithms/notes.md

 ## Logarithmic time

 When talking about how many operations an algorithms does to yield a result, there's a relation between logarithm and the steps amount.
-Generally, for perfomatic algorithms run in logarithm time.
+Generally, perfomatic algorithms run in logarithm time.
 This means that for a list of size `n`, it will take up to `log n` steps to reach a result.
+When talking about perfomance, the logarithmic base is always `2`.

+Using the guessing game again, for 240.000 possibilites, we have:

+- **Linear Search**: takes up to `n` guesses, or `240.000`.
+- **Binary Search**: takes up `log n` guesses, or `≈18`.

 Logarithms are the inverse of exponetials.
-While expoents get bigger, logs the smaller.
+While expoents get bigger, logs get smaller.
+For any algorithm that has a `log n` time complexity, is said that it runs in logarithmic time.

-## Big O notation
+## Big O Notation

+Big O notation serves as a standardized method for assessing the efficiency of algorithms, quantifying their time complexity.
+Essentially, it offers a mathematical framework to gauge how rapidly an algorithm performs.

+The book teaches us several characteristics of big O. I summarize them into some key points:

+- **Syntax**: Big O notation is denoted as `O(n)`, where '`n`' represents the size of the input data, and the expression within the parentheses denotes the algorithm's time complexity.

+- **Worst-Case Scenario**: Big O notation primarily focuses on the worst-case scenario, which is the situation where the algorithm executes the maximum number of operations.
+This provides a conservative estimate of an algorithm's performance.
+However, beyond worst-case scenario, it's also important to analize the average-case scenario.

+- **Asymptotic Analysis**: Big O notation provides an asymptotic upper bound on the growth rate of an algorithm's running time.
+It disregards constant factors and lower-order terms, focusing on the dominant term that most significantly impacts performance as the input size grows towards infinity.

+- **Simplification**: Big O notation simplifies complex algorithmic behaviors into manageable categories, allowing for easier comparison and evaluation of different algorithms.
+Common complexities include O(1) (constant time), O(log n) (logarithmic time), O(n) (linear time), O(n log n) (linearithmic time), O(n^2) (quadratic time), and O(2^n) (exponential time).

+## Running Time

+"Running time" refers to the real-time duration an algorithm requires to complete its execution.
+This duration can vary significantly, from milliseconds to hours or even days, depending on the algorithm's efficiency and the size of the input data.

+The book utilizes a scenario involving NASA to illustrate how different algorithms exhibit distinct growth rates in running times.
+Specifically, it addresses the task of a NASA engineer needing to determine a safe landing site on the moon.

+Assuming one millisecond per operation, the analysis concludes:

+- **Linear Search (`O(n)`)**: With a billion possibilities, this algorithm would necessitate approximately **11 days** to yield a result.

+- **Binary Search (`O(log n)`)**: Conversely, employing the same billion possibilities, this algorithm could conclude within just 30 milliseconds.

+Given the engineer's time constraint of only 10 seconds to determine the landing site, it's evident that a linear search would be unsuitable for this critical task.

 ## Implementation

 The book implementation uses Python as official language due its easy sintax.
-However, I developed using C and built two versions of this algorithm: a [iterative](binary_search.c) and a [recursive](binary_seach_rec.c).
+However, I developed two versions of this algorithm using C: a [iterative](binary_search.c) and a [recursive](binary_seach_rec.c).
 You can access them by selecting which one do you want see 😉.

 You can also see this algorithm implementation for many (many!) other languagues in the author's repository: [Grokking Algorithms](https://github.com/egonSchiele/grokking_algorithms).
 Check it out for your favorite language.